Creality K1 review: Pros & cons from a Prusa owner

 Unlike my Prusa MK3S+, I did not have to build the Creality K1

-Its print bed measures 220mm x 220mm, with 250mm of build height.
+Its print bed measures 220mm x 220mm, with 250 millimetres of build height.
 As a core-XY printer, two motors control X and Y movement, while the Z-axis is handled separately.
-Unlike a traditional Cartesian printer such as the Prusa MK3S+, the bed does not move side-to-side or back and forth – only downwards, layer by layer.
+Unlike a traditional Cartesian printer such as the Prusa MK3S+, the bed does not move side-to-side or back and forth.
+Only downwards, layer by layer.

 The original extruder and chain link can be problematic

-Watching the K1 blitz through a 3D print really does feel futuristic and encourages rapid prototyping.
-Setup is nearly effortless – just remove some screws, attach the touchscreen, and plug it in.
-3D printing really has truly come a long way.
+Watching the K1 blitz through a 3D print really does feel futuristic and is helpful for rapid prototyping.
+Setup, meanwhile, is nearly effortless – just remove some screws, attach the touchscreen and plug it in.
+3D printing really has come a long way though building my Prusa was beneficial.

 Creality K1 pros & cons